 For these two reasons, I do not place trades in the early morning.

 Only Reason You Should Trade in the Pre-Market

 The one caveat to trading in the pre-market is if for some reason you are holding a day trade overnight.
 In the morning, you can at times get spike moves, again on low volume which you can use to exit your position.

-Two wongs in life normally don’t make a right, but if you start to break your rules and hold trades overnight, closing the trade out is of critical importance.
+Two wrongs in life normally don’t make a right, but if you start to break your rules and hold trades overnight, closing the trade out is of critical importance.

 Finding good setups comes down to executing the same filters on a daily basis.
 Remember, just because you do not find a trade in the pre-market does not mean you won’t find good setups during the day.

-To learn more about Tradingsim and how you can scan the market for pre-market trades, please visit our homepage to learn about our latest offerings.
+To learn more about TradingSim and how you can scan the market for pre-market trades and implement pre-market trading strategies, please visit our homepage to learn about our latest offerings.